Configure SQL Server 2017 container images on Docker

 Next, you need to obtain the free Developer container image on Docker Store.
 Go to https://store.docker.com/images/mssql-server-linux, click Proceed to Checkout, and follow the instructions.

-Review the requirements and run procedures in the quick start tutorial.
+Review the requirements and run procedures in the quickstart.
 But there are two differences.
 You must pull the image store/microsoft/mssql-server-linux:<tag-name> from Docker Store.
 And you must specify your production edition with the MSSQL_PID environment variable.
 The following example shows how to run the latest SQL Server 2017 container image for the Enterprise Edition:

 By passing the value Y to the environment variable ACCEPT_EULA and an edition value to MSSQL_PID, you are expressing that you have a valid and existing license for the edition and version of SQL Server that you intend to use.
 You also agree that your use of SQL Server software running in a Docker container image will be governed by the terms of your SQL Server license.